privatenumber/esbuild-loader/README.md

   }
 ```

-Behind the scenes, this uses [`get-tsconfig`](https://github.com/privatenumber/get-tsconfig) to load the tsconfig, and also resolve the `extends` property if it exists.
+Behind the scenes, [`get-tsconfig`](https://github.com/privatenumber/get-tsconfig) is used to load the tsconfig, and to also resolve the `extends` property if it exists.

 You can also use the `tsconfigRaw` option to pass in a raw `tsconfig` object, but it will not resolve the `extends` property.